psanse/Bfilt/src_xml2dimacs/src/Readme.md

 This folder contains the source code xml2dimacs.cc for the translator from BCSP instances in XCSP3 format to K-CP instances in DIMACS format.

-It requires CMake.
+Compilation requires CMake.
 The CMakeLists.txt configuration file assumes that the source program is located in a directory called *xml2dimacs* at the route of the XCSP3 C++ parser folder.

 It is advisable to create a build directory and execute the cmake command from this directory.